Welcome back! We hope you have all had an amazing Christmas and New Year. Please see below for all the information for Spring 1:

 We will provide your child with a book from school, but feel free to also read books you have at home and also log this down in your child’s reading diary.

 Year 3/4 are expected to learn 108 curriculum words over the academic year.
 The children will cover the same spellings 3/4 times over the academic year to ensure the spelling pattern is embedded and can be used confidently within written work.
-As part of the weekly literacy homework, your child will be expected to practise a number of these spelling each week and put them into sentences.
-Provided at the back of this letter is a copy of all 108 spelling words for you to refer to at home.
+As part of the weekly literacy homework, your child will be expected to practise a number of these spelling each week.

 There are a wealth of grammar websites available for the children to practise spelling and grammar at home, here are just a few:

 Times table knowledge and practise will be a target for all children throughout the academic year.
-By the end of Year 4, the children should be able to recall at speed all of their times tables up to 12×12. www.topmarks.co.uk/maths-games/hit-the-button and YouTube times tables songs are great websites to use to help with times tables.
+By the end of Year 4, the children should be able to recall at speed all of their times tables up to 12×12.
+Ed Shed https://www.edshed.com has some engaging times tables games for children to use at home. www.topmarks.co.uk/maths-games/hit-the-button and YouTube times tables songs are also great websites to use to help with times tables.
 Please encourage your child to practise their tables as much as possible as they will be completing a times tables test on a weekly basis in maths.

 Homework will be handed out every week.
 Please encourage your child to complete any homework given.
 It really does make a difference to your child’s progress within school.
 Homework includes: